Routing strategy

 }

-}The response should show that the RoutingStrategy has now its inUse property set to true.
+}A successful response shows the RoutingStrategy now has its inUse property set to true.

 {